hero media

 Australia’s most luxe campsite has a restaurant and seven mineral plunge pools

-Camping just got a serious upgrade in the Sunshine Coast thanks to an upgrade of the much-loved Sixty6 Acres farmstay property.
+Camping just got a serious upgrade on the Sunshine Coast.

-Loved for its elegant accommodations and tranquil rural setting, Sixty6 Acres has expanded into a luxurious outdoor retreat by adding 93 new campsites, a farm-to-table restaurant and seven mineral plunge pools to its property, elevating the classic camping experience.
+Loved for its elegant accommodations and tranquil rural setting, Sixty6 Acres has expanded into a luxurious outdoor retreat by adding 93 new campsites, a farm-to-table restaurant and seven mineral plunge pools to its property.

 A caravan at Sixty6 Acres